Skip to main content ↓

 Related: Why ‘conscious collaboration’ is the key to sales success

 Sales teams typically maintain a balance between this kind of collaboration and performance-driving competition between reps.
-The system allows the sales manager to set goals and quotas for each rep, and for the team.
-Those goals can be used to fine tune each individual’s performance, and to administer incentive programs.
-These incentives can be based not just on the ultimate sales numbers, but on actions that management chooses to reinforce.
+The system allows the sales manager to set goals and quotas for each rep and the team.
+Those goals can be used to fine-tune each individual’s performance and administer incentive programs.
+These incentives can be based not just on the ultimate sales numbers but on actions that management chooses to reinforce.

 “If I see someone who is sending out way more emails and making way more phone calls than they are actually calling on people, I can see that and advise them on it,” Dohrman says.

-The report is accessible to all of a team’s reps, who can see each other’s activity rates and notes.
-Of course, Acme sales managers are much more interested in the quality of the calls than they are in stoking competition between reps to see who can send out the most emails.
+The report is accessible to all team reps, who can see each other’s activity rates and notes.
+Of course, Acme sales managers are much more interested in the quality of the calls than in stoking competition between reps to see who can send out the most emails.

 Streamline your sales activity reporting with Nutshell